SupriyaPKadu/Tasks/README.md

 HTML Basics

-Checked the code for the PR review
+Changed the code for the PR review